valdanylchuk/xcc700/Readme.md

 **B.** Compile for esp32 using xtensa-gcc or xcc700 from the option A (yes it can compile and cross-compile itself).
 Or grab the gcc-compiled version here: [xcc700.elf (16kB)](release/xcc700.elf).
 Run with [ESP-IDF elf_loader](https://components.espressif.com/components/espressif/elf_loader/).

+**C.** If you use my [BreezyBox shell component](https://github.com/valdanylchuk/breezybox), like in [this demo project](https://github.com/valdanylchuk/breezydemo/), this will download and install it into your bin folder:

+    eget valdanylchuk/xcc700

-**C.** Adapt the source code and call it as a function in your firmware.
+**D.** Adapt the source code and call it as a function in your firmware.

 ## What is included?